icdevsorg/icrc99.mo/ICRC-99.md

 - `icrc99:originContract`: The contract ID where the NFT was initially minted.
 - `icrc99:remoteChain`: Indicates the remote blockchain network where the NFT is currently residing.
 - `icrc99:remoteContract`: The contract ID on the remote chain.
+- `icrc99:remoteAddress`: The chain-specific address where the NFT resides on the remote chain.
+For Solana, this is the mint address (a base58-encoded Solana public key).
+For Ethereum, this would be the contract address.
+This allows wallets and explorers to locate the exact on-chain asset.
 - `icrc99:metadataURL`: A URL pointing directly to the NFT metadata.
 - `icrc99:status`: Represents the current state of the NFT which could be one of:
   - `Casting`: Indicates the NFT is in the process of being cast to a remote blockchain and can't be moved.
   - `Remote`: Signifies the NFT is currently located on a different blockchain.
   - `Local`: Denotes that the NFT resides within the local blockchain network.

+#### Solana-Specific Considerations

+For Solana NFTs, the `icrc99:remoteAddress` field contains the **mint address** of the NFT.
+In Solana's token program architecture:

+- Each NFT is represented by a unique **Mint account** with a supply of 1 and 0 decimals
+- The mint address is a base58-encoded Solana public key (e.g., `7xKXtg2CW87d97TXJSDpbD5jBkheTqA83TZRuJosgAsU`)
+- This mint address is the canonical identifier for the NFT on Solana and is used to:
+  - Look up the NFT in Solana explorers (e.g., Solscan, Solana Explorer)
+  - Query ownership via the Associated Token Account (ATA) derived from the mint and owner
+  - Access Metaplex metadata stored in a PDA derived from the mint address

+When an IC-native NFT is cast to Solana, the orchestrator creates or references a Solana mint address and stores it in this metadata field.
+For externally-minted Solana NFTs imported to IC, this field preserves the original mint address for round-trip operations.

 These metadata elements and types facilitate the robust management and cross-chain operability of NFTs.
 They ensure comprehensive tracking and accurate state representation of NFTs, enabling seamless integration and interaction between different blockchain networks.